Installing and Configuring MIkrotik RouterOS on VPS/VDS Cloud Hosted Router!

 You now have full access to RouterOS configuration via the web interface.
 Enter your IP address in the browser and start configuring the router.
 This will not only simplify network management, but also make it more secure.

-Order installation and configuration of Mikrotik RouterOS from us!
+Order Mikrotik RouterOS installation and configuration service from us!

-With us you get not just a virtual server, but a fully customized working solution with RouterOS.
+With us you get not just a virtual server, but a fully customized working solution with CHR RouterOS.
 This saves time and guarantees stable operation.
+Waking up one morning after a restless sleep, Gregor Zamza discovered that he was in his bed and had turned into a terrifying insect.

 Configuring MIkrotik, Ubiquiti, Cisco, Aruba of any complexity!